wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 {% include l18n.html %}
 {% include _toc.html %}

 This tutorial is a step-by-step <strong>hands-on deep yet succinct</strong> introduction to learn to use Hashicorp's Terraform to build, change, and version resources running in <a href="#MultiCloud">multiple cloud platforms</a>.
+The sequence of topics has been carefully arranged for quicker learning, based on <a href="Tutorials">various tutorials on this topic</a>.

 ## What is Terraform?

 <a target="_blank" href="https://www.youtube.com/watch?v=HmxkYNv1ksg" title="from IBM">VIDEO</a>